Full Body HIIT Dumbbell Workout

 On a different note, I would really, really appreciate it, if you would share with me what kind of content is the most valuable and enjoyable for you.
 What is it that you would love to see on a fitness/health blog?
 Do you prefer it when bloggers are more personal or are you just interested in raw information/workouts/advice?
 Please tell me in the comments or, if you prefer it, hit me up with an email!
 Thank you!

 On to the workout now!
 It’s a simple workout with only 4 movements.
-Repeat each one for 12 reps, 4 rounds.
-Take a minute break between rounds.
+Repeat each one for 30 seconds on/30 seconds off, 4 rounds.

 It starts much like a regular squat – same stance, lumbar curve is maintained, etc., dumbbells are resting on your shoulders and the elbows are slightly in front of the body.
 Go down into a full squat (hip crease below knees).
 On your way up, extend your hips and legs rapidly and use that force to help you extend your arms into a press and complete the thruster.

 You start from a hollow position.
 Lie on the ground, shoulders and legs off the floor, gaze forward and tighten your core.
 From there, try to use as little swing as possible, get on your feet and jump.
 You will feel it in your abs more than you expect!